 L’Chaim To Life

 A toast made by the Lubavitch Jews during Sukkot.
 Sukkot is an annual jubilee that celebrates harvests and the 40 years that were spent wandering the desert with Moses, living in temporary shelters known as Sukkahs.
 Every year at this time families build their own sukkahs to eat and drink in and to entertain their guests within.
-This work was made in 2009 during a workshop with Magnum photographer, David Alan Harvey.
+This work was produced during a workshop in 2009.